 What time should I be at the Tippie College of Business ceremony?

 Students should plan to arrive at Carver Hawkeye Arena no later than 4:15 p.m.
 Traffic will be heavy so plan plenty of time for your commute and finding a parking space!

 What do I do when I arrive at Carver Hawkeye Arena?

-You should arrive for your ceremony with cap and gown in hand – or plan to pick up previously ordered apparel at the Book Store student apparel table on the upper concourse.
+Enter using the South or West entrances at Carver Hawkeye Arena.
+You should arrive for your ceremony with cap and gown in hand, or plan to pick up previously ordered apparel at the Book Store apparel table located in Section GG (north side) of the upper concourse.

-Graduating students should pick up their Photographer Name Card.
-Name Card Hand-Out Tables for specific alphabetic groupings are set up on the ground level concourse, or level at which you enter the building.
-Look for signs to indicate where these tables are located.
+Graduating students should report to the Name Card Hand-Out Table designated alphabetically by last name.
+These tables are arranged around the upper concourse.
 Tell the staff member your first and last names.
-The Name Card you completed when purchasing apparel at the Book Store will be returned to you.
+The Name Card you completed when purchasing apparel at the University Book Store will be returned to you.
 Hold onto it!
 You will hand it to a reader who will read your name from it when you cross the stage.